getodk/governance/GOVERNANCE.md

 ## <a name="attribution"></a>Attribution

-This a derivative work of [Meritocratic Governance Model](http://oss-watch.ac.uk/resources/meritocraticgovernancemodel) by Ross Gardler and Gabriel Hanganu at University of Oxford.
-This work is licensed under the [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
+This a derivative work of the [Meritocratic Governance Model](http://oss-watch.ac.uk/resources/meritocraticgovernancemodel).
+This work is licensed under the [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license with copyright held by Ross Gardler and Gabriel Hanganu.